xxc3nsoredxx/sedutil/README.md

 ![alt tag](dta.png)

 # sedutil for AMD Ryzen
-DTA sedutil: For AMD Ryzen Systems

-The sedutil project provides a commandline tool (`sedutil-cli`) for setting up and managing self encrypting drives (SEDs) that comply with the TCG OPAL 2.0 standard.
+The sedutil project provides a commandline tool (`sedutil-cli`) for setting up and managing self encrypting drives (SEDs) that comply with the TCG Opal 2.0 standard.
-This project also provides a pre-boot authorization image (`linuxpba`) which can be loaded onto an encrypted disk's shadow MBR.
+This project also provides a pre-boot authorization (PBA) image (`linuxpba`) which can be loaded onto an encrypted disk's shadow MBR.
-This pre-boot authorization image allows the user to enter their password to unlock SEDs during the boot process.
+The PBA allows the user to enter their password to unlock the SED during the boot process.

-To configure a drive, [build the images from source](#build-process) or download a prebuilt image from here ***TODO: INSERT RECOVERY RELEASE HERE*** and follow the instructions [further down the page](#encrypting-your-drive).
+To configure a drive, [build the images from source](#building-from-source) or download a prebuilt image from here ***TODO: INSERT RECOVERY RELEASE HERE*** and follow the instructions [further down the page](#encrypting-your-drive).

 S3 sleep is not supported.

+This version is based on the sedutil fork by [@ChubbyAnt](https://github.com/ChubbyAnt/sedutil) which is itself based on the original [@DTA](https://github.com/Drive-Trust-Alliance/sedutil/) implementation and forks by [@ladar](https://github.com/ladar/sedutil), [@ckamm](https://github.com/ckamm/sedutil/) and [@CyrilVanErsche](https://github.com/CyrilVanErsche/sedutil/).

+## Notable Differences
 **IMPORTANT:**
 This version of sedutil is not compatible with SHA-1 versions of sedutil.

-## Origin
-This version is based on the sedutil fork by [@ChubbyAnt](https://github.com/ChubbyAnt/sedutil) which is itself based on the original [@dta](https://github.com/Drive-Trust-Alliance/sedutil/) implementation and forks by [@ladar](https://github.com/ladar/sedutil), [@ckamm](https://github.com/ckamm/sedutil/) and [@CyrilVanErsche](https://github.com/CyrilVanErsche/sedutil/).

-The orginal DTA source code is available on GitHub at https://github.com/Drive-Trust-Alliance/sedutil

-## Notable Differences
-This version of sedutil has the following modifications:
+This version has the following modifications:
-* SHA512 password hashing vs SHA1 on original sedutil
+* SHA512 password hashing vs SHA1 in the original sedutil
-* Compatibile with AMD Ryzen and AMD Ryzen mobile systems
+* Compatibile with AMD Ryzen systems
 * Cleaner `linuxpba` runtime
   * New "boot authorization" prompt
   * No excessive debug output